plone/diazo/docs/deployment.rst

 The following options can be passed to ``DiazoMiddleware``:

 ``rules``
-    Path to the rules file
+    Path to the rules file, which may be omitted if enabling the ``read_headers`` option.
+In this case, reading the rules location is expected to be found within the ``X-Diazo-Rules`` HTTP header coming within the ``request``.
 ``theme``
     Path to the theme, if not specified using a ``<theme />`` directive in the rules file.
 May also be a URL to a theme served over the network.